Hitchcock Center for the Environment

 GREY SQUIRRELS

+Adam is returning to the Hitchcock Center for his second year as a counselor.
 Adam can often be found prancing through the fields outside of his house in Amherst and swimming in local ponds and rivers.
 He has been going to the Hitchcock Center since he was a Red Fox, and has since been a CIT and JC for the Grey Squirrels.
 Adam has also volunteered teaching kids in preschool through third grade (including in Guatemala).
-When not having fun with the Grey Squirrels, Adam can be found hiking, biking, cooking, and doing ceramics.
+Adam is a rising sophomore at Wesleyan University, where he enjoys studies environmental science, immigrant rights, dance, ceramics and more.
 He is looking forward to spending another summer with the Hitchcock community.

 RED FOXES